Habeel-Shamsudeen/Habeel-Shamsudeen/README.md

 <img align="right" width=200px alt="Coding" src="https://media.tenor.com/GfSX-u7VGM4AAAAC/coding.gif"/>

-I am a **Computer Science Engineering** student passionate about full-stack development.
-With experience as a full-stack developer intern at YouseAI, I am constantly expanding my knowledge in modern web technologies.
+I am a **Software Developer** passionate about full-stack development.
+With experience as a Sofware developer at Oddsview (YC W24) and as a full-stack developer intern at YouseAI, I am constantly expanding my knowledge in modern web technologies.
 I love to learn and build something new, creative and impactful.
 - 📚 I'm currently learning:
   - *Devops*
   - *Advanced Backend Communication*